How B2B content marketing drives lead generation through buyer insights

 • Can have that problem completely solved by your solution

-Tag and tally each pain theme by how often it appears and how much deal value it affects, so you can zero in on the “top burning problems” that will move the needle fastest.
+Tag and tally each pain theme by frequency and deal value.
+Zero in on the “top burning problems” that will move the needle fastest.

 When Sales, Product, and Customer Success each hold a piece of the puzzle but never share it, your content ends up chasing assumptions all over again.